ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 Compares two expressions for inequality.

 ```
-DIM x1 AS LONG = 1
+dim x1 as long = 1
-DIM x2 AS LONG = 2
+dim x2 as long = 2
-IF x1 <> x2 THEN PRINT "Not equal"
+if x1 <> x2 then print "Not equal"
 ```

 # <a name="lessthan"></a>Operator <